joejag/tech-lead-talk/slides/presentation.md

 ---

->Avoiding giant holes in the ground is better than climbing up mountains -- Rob Lally
+>Avoiding giant holes in the ground is better than climbing up mountains.
+-- Rob Lally

 ---